Connect with us

 How does ecology shape culture?

-Ecology includes basic physical and social characteristics of the – such factors as how abundant resources are, how common infectious diseases are, how densely populated a place is, and how much threat there is to human safety.
-Variables like temperature and the availability of can be key ecological features.
+Ecology includes basic physical and social characteristics of the environment – such factors as how abundant resources are, how common infectious diseases are, how densely populated a place is, and how much threat there is to human safety.
+Variables like temperature and the availability of water can be key ecological features.

 robed person leads three camels across a sand dune landscape